When Will the Markets Crash?

-Right now, faith in the markets is highly dependent on the Democrats stimulus program.
-But some Democrats and Republicans don’t believe it’s good and could vote it down.
+Right now, faith in the markets is highly dependent on the Dem’s stimulus program.
+But some of them and the Republicans don’t believe it’s good and could vote it down.
 If the stimulus bill doesn’t pass, that could be a spark for a strong correction.

 Balloons take some time to fill, but only a micro second to burst.
 A lot like human emotion

 The stock market bull run has been running for over a decade, and this latest pressure will force it to the peak.
-So it all depends on how Joe Biden manages the pressures of this peak period.
+So it all depends on how the US Prez manages the pressures of this peak period.
 Trade wars, too much leveraged debt, inflation, and a sudden stoppage of stimulus could start the slide.
 Fast tax increases could scare the wealthy who are used to storing their profits offshore.

 Wikipedia: Stock Market Crash?